Yachim/Advent-of-Code/AoC2015/README.md

 #### DFS
 Searches child nodes.
 When no other child nodes are present it goes back.
 #### BFS
 Searches neighboring nodes.
-When all neighboring nodes are searched it searches all neighboring child nodes.
+When all neighboring nodes are searched it searches all neighboring nodes in the next layer.
 #### Dijkstra's algorithm
 Selects the child node with the smallest distance from the start.
 The first found is the shortest distance.
 #### A*